SpadeKKK/project_lab-ss2020/Deep learning/README.md

 ```

 ## Step 6 : spectra embeddings
-the following python script generates the spectra embeddings for the knn search, the model is stored in [folder](https://github.com/jiahao95/proteomics/tree/master/Deep%20learning/_model_relu_32)
+the following python script generates the spectra embeddings for the knn search, the model is stored in this [folder](https://github.com/jiahao95/proteomics/tree/master/Deep%20learning/_model_relu_32)
 ```
 python spectra_embedder.py
 ```

+***Continue with creating peptide embedding and knn search in [here](https://github.com/jiahao95/proteomics/tree/master/KNN)***